Vet School awarded prestigious American Veterinary Medical Association accreditation

 The University of Bristol Veterinary School offers a range of undergraduate courses including:

 - The newly launched (September 2019) BVSc Veterinary Medicine: Accelerated Graduate Entry Programme for students with a relevant first degree;

 - The five-year BVSc Veterinary Science degree;

-- BSc Veterinary Nursing degrees in both Bioveterinary Science and Companion Animal Behaviour.
+- BSc Veterinary Nursing degree in Companion Animal Behaviour.